Skip To Main Content

 Referral

 CogAT Screener Referral - All 2nd grade students participate in an abbreviated cognitive abilities test.
-Students with a qualifying score on this screener will be referred.

 Gifted education staff are available if parents have questions about whether or not to refer and can provide resources to help parents understand a gifted vs. high ability child.